Aliases for CENPE Gene

 GeneCards Summary for CENPE Gene

-CENPE (Centromere Protein E, 312kDa) is a Protein Coding gene.
-Diseases associated with CENPE include microcephaly 13, primary, autosomal recessive and seckel syndrome.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Cell Cycle, Mitotic.
-GO annotations related to this gene include microtubule binding and kinetochore binding.
-An important paralog of this gene is KIF5C.
+CENPE (Centromere Protein E) is a Protein Coding gene.
+Diseases associated with CENPE include Microcephaly 13, Primary, Autosomal Recessive and Seckel Syndrome.
+Among its related pathways are Cell Cycle, Mitotic and Golgi-to-ER retrograde transport.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and obsolete signal transducer activity.
+An important paralog of this gene is KIF15.

 UniProtKB/Swiss-Prot for CENPE Gene